Distribution of the product of two random variables: Independent central-normal distributions

 A much simpler result, stated in a section above, is that the variance of the product of zero-mean independent samples is equal to the product of their variances.
 Since the variance of each Normal sample is one, the variance of the product is also one.

+The product of two Gaussian samples is often confused with the product of two Gaussian PDFs.
+The latter simply results in a bivariate Gaussian distribution.

 Correlated central-normal distributions

 The product of correlated Normal samples case was recently addressed by Nadarajaha and Pogány.